AdamKyle/lucid-scripts/README.md

 > ATTN!
 >
 > `build:all` should be run before making commits and PR's
-> `build:all:dev` is only for your development purposes and testing ther script.
+> `build:all:dev` is only for your development purposes and testing the script.

+When you run `build:all` to submit a PR, you must copy the contents of header to the `dist/filename.js` and place it ABOVE all the JS.
+This allows Rpg Maker MV to use these comments for people when installing the plugin.

 ## Submitting Bugs